Interpretable agent communication from scratch (with a generic visual processor emerging on the side): Background

-There has recently been interest in letting deep nets communicate through learned protocols.
-This line of work has addressed various challenges, such as communication in a dynamic environment or how to interface the emergent protocol with natural language (see \cite{Lazaridou:Baroni:2020} for a recent survey).
+\paragraph{Deep net emergent communication} There has recently been interest in letting deep nets communicate through learned protocols.
+This line of work has addressed various challenges, such as communication in a dynamic environment or how to interface the emergent protocol with natural language (see \cite{Lazaridou:Baroni:2020} for a survey).
 Probably the most widely studied aspect of emergent communication is the ability of deep net agents to use the protocol to refer to objects in their environment \cite[e.g.,][]{Lazaridou:etal:2017,kottur:etal:2017,havrylov:titov:2017,evtimova:etal:2018,Lazaridou:etal:2018,choi:etal:2018,chaabouni:etal:2019,chaabouni:etal:2020}.

 The typical setup is that of a referential, or discriminative, communication game.
 In the simplest scenario, which we adopt here, an agent, the Sender, sees one input (the target) and it sends a discrete symbol to another agent, the Receiver, that sees an array of items including the target, and has to point to the latter for communication to be deemed successful.
 Importantly, task success is the only training objective; the communication protocol emerges purely as a by-product of game-playing, without any direct supervision on the symbol-transmission channel.